+Recent work published by Zhao et al in nature communications lends insight into a potential mechanism for the anti-cancer effects of green tea.
 The health benefits of drinking tea, particularly green tea, has been the subject of intense investigation.
 A large number of epidemiologic studies have examined whether tea consumption can reduce cancer risk, with a focus on a category of polyphenols called catechins, the most active and abundant of which in green tea is epigallocatechin-3-gallate (EGCG).

 In the publication, ubiquitylation assays were carried out using fluorescein-labeled p53 and varying amounts of EGCG.
-After incubation with MDM2 and ubiquitin, the amount of free and ubiquitinated p53 was detected on SDS-PAGE gels using the fluorescein channel of a Sapphire Biomolecular Imager.
-The amount of ubiquitin was quantified and concentration-dependent inhibition of ubiquitylation by EGCG was analyzed.
+After incubation with MDM2 and ubiquitin, the amount of free and ubiquitinated p53 was detected on SDS-PAGE gels using the fluorescent channel from an Azure Sapphire Biomolecular Imager (Figure 6A).
+The amount of ubiquitin was quantified and concentration-dependent inhibition of ubiquitylation by EGCG was analyzed (Figure 6).

-The authors propose that the EGCG-induced reduction in ubiquitylation could stabilize p53 protein, making more p53 available and contributing to its anti-tumor activity.
+The authors propose the EGCG-induced reduction in ubiquitylation could stabilize p53 protein, making more p53 available and contributing to its anti-tumor activity.
 Additionally, the work suggests the N-terminal domain of p53 presents an attractive target for anti-cancer drug design.

 According to the National Cancer Institute, EGCG and other polyphenols found in green tea have multiple biological activities including being potent antioxidants, inhibiting tumor cell proliferation, inducing tumor cell apoptosis, inhibiting angiogenesis, and activating detoxifying enzymes.